 |Joe Boccardi’s|| 636-938-6100

 |Pieology Pizza||Multiple Locations||Multiple Locations|

 |Sauce on the Side||314-241-5667||Downtown|

 Breakfast items in Italian restaurants consist of bread or rolls served with butter and jam.
 Beverages include lattes, cappuccinos, espresso, hot chocolate, milk or coffee.
 Biscotti, pastries, cereals, fruit compote, muesli, yogurt and fette biscottate are also commonly served in Italian restaurants.

-Pasta dishes include spaghetti Bolognese, lasagne, pasta with pesto sauce,orecchiette, spaghetti alla carbonara, tagliatelle with Bolognese sauce, baked ziti, shrimp and mushroom linguini with creamy cheese herb sauce, and gnocchi.
+St Louis food lovers enjoy a wade variety of pasta dishes that include spaghetti Bolognese, lasagne, pasta with pesto sauce,orecchiette, spaghetti alla carbonara, tagliatelle with Bolognese sauce, baked ziti, shrimp and mushroom linguini with creamy cheese herb sauce, and gnocchi.
 Meat, fish and vegetable garnish are also sometimes served with the meal.
 Beverages commonly served during lunch and dinner includes wine, beer, limoncello, prosecco and grappas.

 Other dishes served at Italian restaurants include polenta, cannoli, cheese fondue, ribollita, and Neopolitan pizza (very popular dish in many different countries around the world), Specific pizza flavours include pizza margherita, pizza bianca, pizza quattro formaggi, pizza capricciousa, pizza viennese and pizza romana.

 Chicken dishes include chicken parmigiana, chicken cacciatore, chicken piccata, and roasted chicken.